-The facility at 55 Jefferson is a DOE-owned facility comprising approximately 46,000 square feet on a 3-acre site located on Jefferson Circle along the Oak Ridge Turnpike in Oak Ridge.
+The facility at 55 Jefferson is a DOE-owned facility comprising approximately 46,000 ft2 on a 3-acre site located on Jefferson Circle along the Oak Ridge Turnpike in Oak Ridge.
 The primary facility use is DOE Environmental Management (DOE-EM).
-The building is a temporary wood-frame structure constructed in the 1940s.
+The building is a temporary woodframe structure constructed in the 1940s.